Round Table Report 1

-Report from the Nordic & Baltic Roundtable on the Future of the Church October 2019
+Report from the first meeting of the Nordic & Baltic Roundtable on the Future of the Church October 2019

 The 22 participants on the Nordic & Baltic roundtable met for their first meeting on October 25th – 26th 2019, in Copenhagen, Denmark.